samparkewolfe/Sound_Control/README.txt

+//Remembers
 Generate Instrument size should be 750x100.

 remember to build with scroll off.

-//ToDos for SEN/D Conference
+//ToDos

-Write questions for Jan.

-MICRO BIT.
-Get Micro Bit working with bluetooth.

-UI
-Merge instrument and model type into
-	Sample Player with out filling in the inbetweeny bits with filling in the inbetweeny bits

 LEAP
 Get some simpler features to extract from leap
-	E.g. palm position,

-//Todos for after maybe
+	Palm position.
+	JUST finger tips.
+	hand width.

+HOLISTIC
+Undo button for last recording sessions.
 	Bring in notion of “classes” or number of recording sessions in the training data.
-	Make an Undo button for last recording sessions.
 	Tell the user how many “classes” or number of recording sessions are in a file.

-Make the save file able to hold some meta data that can be printed when loaded.
+Save file able to hold some meta data about the database that can be printed when loaded.

-Build a simple weird synth to play with.

-Find out way to stop user from closing window instead of deleting subpatch
-	Then stop user from seeing the patcher objects for the different instruments

-Move Choosing the poly buffer contents to the “generate” window.
+Poly buffer contents to the “generate” window.
 	Thus making it static for the instrument.
 	This will stop the user from making a mapping for some files … then changing the files and having a mapping for
 		… the old files still going.

+UI
 Stop window resizing.

-Go through UI with Nielsen’s Heuristics.
+Closing window instead of deleting subpatch OR
+	Organise subpatch objects.

+Generate Instrument:
+	Reminder to plug in sensors

+CAMERA
+Stop mirroring of the camera.
+Get the leap out of the drop down menu.

+GRANULATOR
+	Speed to be slower.
+	Pitch to be lower.

+MODEL
+Buttons, buttons instead of X toggles.
+Hybrid regression-classifier for the granulator.
+Automate the recording time.
+Still posts “Model is ready to run!” twice?.

+LOOPER
+Change the looper to controlling gain instead on off.
+	Then you can use regression to mix between them even if it’s just trained on.

+SAMPLE PLAYER
+Fix load mess for number of samples loaded.
+	Maybe give those backgrounds.
+0th index in the number box say silence instead of 0.
+	Use a menu.
+Looping default on.
+Rename “play” to “trigger playback” -> because of

+NEW INSTRUMENTS
+Build a simple weird synth to play with.
+Piano sampler which you map areas of the piano to the sensor positions
+	Change Scale.
+	Linear Regression.

+//Nielsen’s Heuristics.

+//Look at these later:

+Sample Player:
+	Make the 0th say silence in the
+	Make looping default on.
+	Rename “play” to “trigger playback”

+Cameras:
+	Get rid of leap in drop down menu
+	Flip camera

+Activate different strings on the leap have them as separate instrument.

+Colour Tracker:
+	Make it multi colours and then we can have an instrument which is a colour classifier.
+	Make the minus number clearer like “NOT HERE”

+Just grey out the section instrument that is deactivated.

+Rescale the  output of the looper

+Make poly~ buffer dynamic

+Have an auto save file to track the last colour selected in the app.

+Microphone input!!
+	Wind instruments

+Visual design critique